inet-framework/inet/tutorials/wireless/doc/step6.rst

-To use CSMA, we need to replace ``AckingWirelessInterface`` in the hosts with ``WirelessInterface``. ``WirelessInterface`` is a generic NIC with both the radio and the MAC module left open, so we specify :ned:`UnitDiskRadio` for its ``radioType`` parameter, and :ned:`CsmaCaMac` for ``macType``.
+To use CSMA, we need to replace ``AckingWirelessInterface`` in the hosts with ``WirelessInterface``. ``WirelessInterface`` is a generic NIC with both the radio and the MAC module left open, so we specify :ned:`GenericUnitDiskRadio` for its ``radioType`` parameter, and :ned:`CsmaCaMac` for ``macType``.

 The :ned:`CsmaCaMac` module implements CSMA/CA with optional